LDSSA/ds-prep-course-2022/README.md

 Here you'll setup and learn about all the tools you'll be using during the academy.
 Don't worry if you can't figure out what some of the commands you will use do.
 Anything that is important will be explained in more detail during the course.

-⚠️ **Important**: You should complete this setup by April X, as the course will begin on that day.
+⚠️ **Important**: You should complete this setup by April 4, as the course will begin on that day.
 If you are struggling to install any of the software mentioned below, tell us ASAP!

 <br>